Helping dogs feel safe, calm, and understood

 how you help them feel safe

-It happens all day, every day.
+Calm happens all day, every day.

 Because commands do not work when a dog is overwhelmed.